First Mercantile Trust Co. Sells 1,735 Shares of Lululemon Athletica Inc. (NASDAQ:LULU)

 Other hedge funds have also recently bought and sold shares of the company.
 FFT Wealth Management LLC bought a new position in Lululemon Athletica in the second quarter valued at about $28,000.
 Clean Yield Group bought a new position in Lululemon Athletica in the second quarter valued at about $31,000.
 Orion Capital Management LLC bought a new position in Lululemon Athletica in the second quarter valued at about $36,000.
 Altshuler Shaham Ltd lifted its holdings in Lululemon Athletica by 410.0% in the first quarter.
 Altshuler Shaham Ltd now owns 102 shares of the apparel retailer’s stock valued at $31,000 after acquiring an additional 82 shares during the period.
 Finally, Bbva USA bought a new position in Lululemon Athletica in the second quarter valued at about $38,000.
 79.83% of the stock is currently owned by institutional investors.

-In related news, insider Celeste Burgoyne sold 14,362 shares of the firm’s stock in a transaction that occurred on Tuesday, June 29th.
-The stock was sold at an average price of $366.95, for a total transaction of $5,270,135.90.
+In other news, insider Celeste Burgoyne sold 14,362 shares of the firm’s stock in a transaction that occurred on Tuesday, June 29th.
+The stock was sold at an average price of $366.95, for a total value of $5,270,135.90.
 Following the completion of the sale, the insider now directly owns 9,477 shares of the company’s stock, valued at approximately $3,477,585.15.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
 0.39% of the stock is owned by company insiders.

 A number of analysts have commented on LULU shares.
-Zacks Investment Research cut Lululemon Athletica from a “buy” rating to a “hold” rating and set a $446.00 price target for the company. in a research report on Friday.
-Cowen upped their price target on Lululemon Athletica from $476.00 to $520.00 and gave the stock an “outperform” rating in a research report on Thursday.
-JPMorgan Chase & Co. upped their price target on Lululemon Athletica from $450.00 to $500.00 and gave the stock an “overweight” rating in a research report on Thursday.
-KGI Securities began coverage on Lululemon Athletica in a research report on Tuesday, July 6th.
-They set an “outperform” rating for the company.
-Finally, Evercore ISI reiterated a “buy” rating on shares of Lululemon Athletica in a research report on Tuesday, June 8th.
+Wells Fargo & Company upped their price target on Lululemon Athletica from $335.00 to $410.00 and gave the stock an “equal weight” rating in a research report on Thursday.
+Argus upped their price target on Lululemon Athletica from $416.00 to $500.00 and gave the stock a “buy” rating in a research report on Friday.
+The Goldman Sachs Group started coverage on Lululemon Athletica in a research report on Wednesday, July 14th.
+They issued a “buy” rating and a $447.00 price target for the company.
+UBS Group upped their price target on Lululemon Athletica from $375.00 to $430.00 and gave the stock a “neutral” rating in a research report on Friday.
+Finally, Bank of America upped their price target on Lululemon Athletica from $410.00 to $480.00 and gave the stock a “buy” rating in a research report on Thursday.
 Five research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $445.33.

 Lululemon Athletica Profile